nyanja1/articles/README.md

 - Articles belong to one Author and one Magazine.
 - Author and Magazine have a many-to-many relationship through Articles.

-Implemented with Python classes using raw SQL queries, transaction handling, and comprehensive tests.
+Implemented with Python classes using raw SQL queries, transaction handling, and comprehensive tests

 ---